It’s not easy to motivate yourself. If you’re like many people, you know the drill:

 - Decide to lose weight ... then go on a binge eating spree.

-- Write a to-do list … then get overwhelmed and escape into a Netflix-binge.
+- Write a to-do list … then get overwhelmed and escape into a Netflix binge.

-All the while, you feel drained and lack self-motivation to get things done.
+These cycles can seem like they’ll never end.
+And all the while, you feel drained and lack self-motivation to get things done.

-Here are 19 ways to motivate yourself so you can become the person you want to be and achieve your goals.
+Here are 11 ways to motivate yourself so you can become the person you want to be and achieve your goals.

 Start selling online now with ShopifyStart your free trial

-19 self motivation techniques to try
+11 self-motivation techniques to try

 2. Break tasks down into small steps

 Remember, you can’t do everything at once.
-That’s why the painter Vincent van Gogh said, “Great things are done by a series of small things brought together.”
+That’s why painter Vincent van Gogh said, “Great things are done by a series of small things brought together.”